 Classes start at 30-32 weeks or as early as 24 weeks for multiples.

-NCTIn-person or mixed-format classes from £269.
+NCTIn-person or mixed-format classes from £249.
 Online from £199.

-Other paid-for NCT courses include new baby course, introducing solid foods workshop, first aid, yoga for pregnancy, mother and baby yoga, baby massage, antenatal refresher course and doula services.Book NCT courses and workshops online.
+Other paid-for NCT courses include new baby course, introducing solid foods workshop, baby and child first aid, and antenatal refresher course.
+NCT also has a doula service, with price varying depending on experience and location.

 Bump and Baby ClubFrom £185 up to £260, depending on where you live.
 Concessions for NHS workers.10 hours of in-person classes (five two-hour sessions).

-Price includes pre-recorded online hypnobirthing course, baby first-aid, access to The Bumplet guide, support from the experts for the first few months post-birth and a get-together at a local pub with a drink on the Club.
+Price includes pre-recorded online hypnobirthing course, baby first-aid, access to The Bumplet guide, support from the experts for the first few months post-birth, and a get-together at a local pub with a drink on the Club.

-Bump and Baby Club occasionally host bespoke, pregnancy-friendly events, including supper clubs and sunset pregnancy yogaUse the Bump and Baby Club's booking service to find a location.
+Bump and Baby Club occasionally host bespoke, pregnancy-friendly events, including supper clubs and sunset pregnancy yoga.Use the Bump and Baby Club's booking service to find a location.

 Classes start at 28-32 weeks of pregnancy.